Skip to main content

 Traditional Industries, New Technologies

-New York City businesses are pioneering advanced manufacturing technologies, from 3D printing to robotic automation to augmented reality.
+NYC businesses are pioneering advanced manufacturing technologies, from 3D printing to robotic automation to augmented reality.
 These allow manufacturers to customize their products and bring goods to market quicker than ever, giving them a powerful competitive edge.

 An Engine of Opportunity

-The City is making the key investments in talent, infrastructure, space, and funding to create a thriving industrial and manufacturing base that will empower economic growth and create quality jobs for New Yorkers across all five boroughs.
+The City is making key investments in talent, infrastructure, space, and funding to create a thriving industrial and manufacturing base that will empower economic growth and create quality jobs for New Yorkers across all five boroughs.

 By the Numbers

-The number of manufacturing jobs in NYC.
+The number of manufacturing jobs in NYC as of 2022.

 Projects & Programs